-Over the years, the world has gotten closer to achieving gender equality.
+Over the years, the gender inequality is consistently perishing.
+The world has got closer to achieving gender equality.
 There is better representation of women in politics, more economic opportunities, and better healthcare in many places of the world.
 However, the World Economic Forum estimates it will take another century before true gender equality becomes a reality.
 What drives the gap between genders?
 Here are 10 causes of gender inequality:

 1. Uneven access to education